exokitxr/zeo/docs/user-manual.md

 The recommended (and easiest) way to run Zeo VR is with [Docker](https://docker.com).
 That way you won't have to install anything else or worry about versions.

-Unless you need to hack Zeo VR itself, this is your best option.
+Unless you need to hack on Zeo VR itself, this is your best option.

 ### Step 1: Get Docker